 Old Fashioned Pickled Beets (No Sugar) Quick Pickled Beets

 - Peel, wash, and cut your beets to desired sizes.
 I like cutting mine into bite-size pieces.
 Feel free to cut them however you like.

 - Add your beets to a large pot, add water, white vinegar, and salt.

 - Cook on medium heat until they are fork-tender, about 15-18 minutes

 - Let them cool down, and then transfer them to a jar.

-- Store in the refrigerator for up to 6 months.
+- Store in the refrigerator for up to 6 weeks.